robustness-gym/summvis/README.md

 The key for the reference summary must equal `summary:reference` and the key for any other summary must be of the form `summary:<summary_name>`, e.g. `summary:BART`.
 The document and at least one summary (reference, other, or both) are required.

+**NOTE**: SummVis is optimized for documents that are approximately the length of a news article.
+Documents that are significantly longer than this may render slower in the tool.

 The following additional install step is required.:
 ```
 python -m spacy download en_core_web_lg